 s

-What it is: Students read books and collect online pledges per minute or book read.
+What it is: Students read books and collect pledges online per page, minute, or book.

 s

-Best for: Elementary schools, libraries, and book lovers.
+Best for: Elementary schools, libraries, or literacy-focused programs.

 s

-How to implement: Set a reading goal, track progress online, and celebrate with a themed dress-up day or reading party!
+How to run it: Establish reading goals, track progress digitally, and celebrate with a reading party or themed dress-up day.

 s

-What it is: Create a compelling campaign for a specific school need—new playground, band uniforms, classroom tech, etc.
+What it is: Launch a fundraising page for a specific need—like new playground equipment, band uniforms, or classroom technology.

 s